 No one played harder or meaner for the New England Patriots than Tedy Bruschi.
-Tedy Bruschi was a linebacker for the Patriots from 1996 to 2008.
 He was a three-time Super Bowl champion and was voted to the Patriots’ 50th-anniversary team.

 Bruschi’s talent, accomplishments, and dedication to the game and his team make him unique.
 After suffering a stroke in 2005, Bruschi made a fantastic comeback, returning to play later that season.
-His determination and resilience are an inspiration to fans and players alike, and he will always be remembered as one of the greatest Patriots ever.
+His determination and resilience are an inspiration, and he will always be remembered as one of the greatest Patriots ever.

 10. Adam Vinatieri

-Adam Vinatieri is the most successful kicker in NFL history.
+Adam Vinatieri is the most successful kicker in NFL history, a 10-time Pro Bowler, and a two-time AFC kicker of the year.
 He has played for both the Patriots and the Indianapolis Colts and won four Super Bowls (three with New England, one with Indianapolis).
-He is a 10-time Pro Bowler and a two-time AFC kicker of the year.
-No kicker has been more successful than Adam Vinatieri.

-He has made countless crucial kicks to help them win games and a few to win Super Bowls.
+Vinatieri made countless clutch kicks to help them win games and a few to win Super Bowls.
 You can’t write the history of the Patriots without Adam Vinatieri’s name, which gives him a top 10 spot on this list.

-Seymour was voted to seven Pro Bowls and was a first-team All-Pro five times.
-He was just recently inducted into this year’s class of 2022.
-Drafted by the Patriots in 2001 and quickly established himself as one of the best defensive players in the league.
-He was a crucial part of the Super Bowl championship teams in 2001, 2003, and 2004.
+Drafted by the Patriots in 2001 and quickly established himself as one of the best defensive players in the league, Seymour was a crucial part of the Super Bowl championship teams in 2001, 2003, and 2004.